cybercongress/cybercongress/todo/episode-1.md

 ## cyberCongress command center.
 Cyberspace

 mastercyb: Hello friend!
-So this day has come.
+The day has come.
 Are you ready?

 cyberhead: Oh yeah ...
 It took us so long to get to this point.
 Do you even remember how it all began?